realitytracing/Reality-Tracing-WIP/human-foundations/dynamics.md

 When individuals and groups differ in:
 - What they find salient
-- How they allocate energy
+- How they allocate energy and capacity
 - Which local ends they pursue

 shocks do not propagate uniformly across the population.